 Let’s set a few things straight:

 - As we know, a digital nomad isn’t a job; there are tons of avenues to take to become a digital nomad.
-So SURELY there’s a job that could “speak” to nearly anyone out there wanting to become a remote worker AKA digital nomad.
+So SURELY, there’s a job that could “speak” to nearly anyone out there wanting to become a remote worker, AKA a digital nomad.

 - I’m a regular person.
-Literally, I have no special talents; no money is coming from the Bank of Rich Parents because nobody in my family is rich or in the business of handing over something (hard work only in this family!), and seriously, I can’t think of ONE thing that makes me special.
+Literally, I have no special talents; no money is coming from the Bank of Rich Parents because nobody in my family is rich or in the business of handing over something (hard work only in this family!).
+I can’t think of ONE thing that makes me special.
 So what’s really stopping someone from doing this?